sugarvillela/UCR_CS141-Python/dynamicProgramming/README.md

 ## FitToMargins problem Description
-In a word processor, the goal of \pretty-printing" is to take text with a ragged right margin, like this,
+In a word processor, the goal of \pretty-printing" is to take text with a ragged right margin and turn it into text whose right margin is as even as possible.

-Call me Ishmael.
-Some years ago,
-never mind how long precisely, having little or no money in my purse, and nothing particular to interest me on shore,
-I thought I would sail about a little and see the watery part of the world.

-and turn it into text whose right margin is as even as possible, like this.

-Call me Ishmael.
-Some years ago, never mind how long precisely, having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.

 To make this precise enough for us to start thinking about how to write a pretty-printer for text, we need to figure out what it means for-the right margins to be even.
 So sup-